 For in vitro diagnostic use.
-RIDA®GENE Flu is a multiplex real-time RT-PCR for the direct, qualitative detection and differentiation of influenza viruses (Influenza A, Influenza B and H1N1v) from human nasal and throat swabs.
-RIDA®GENE Flu real-time RT-PCR is intended for use as an aid in the diagnosis of influenza infection.
+The RIDA®GENE Flu test, performed on the Roche LightCycler® 480II, is a multiplex real-time RT-PCR for the direct qualitative detection and differentiation of influenza virus RNA (influenza A, influenza B, and H1N1v) in untreated human nasal/throat swabs from persons with signs and symptoms of acute respiratory infection.

-The influenza, also called flu, is the most common respiratory infectious disease which is caused by influenza viruses.
+Also called the flu, influenza is one of the most significant infectious respiratory diseases, and it is caused by influenza viruses.

-Influenza viruses are RNA viruses belonging to the family of Orthomyxoviridae.
-They are divided into the subtypes A, B and C. Characteristic for influenza viruses is their high mutational variation (antigenic drift) of the surface antigens, hemagglutinin (HA) and neuraminidase (NA).
-Influenza types A and B cause the annually occuring influenza epidemics whereas infection with influenza C viruses cause milder disease.
+Influenza viruses are RNA viruses belonging to the family Orthomyxoviridae and are divided into subtypes A, B, and C. Characteristic for influenza viruses is their high variability of the surface antigens hemagglutinin (HA) and neuraminidase (NA) due to mutations (antigenic drift).
+The influenza types A and B cause the annual flu epidemics, while infections with influenza C viruses cause only mild illness.

-Epidemiologically, influenza A viruses play the major role due to diversity: they are responsible for three pandemics in the 20th Century and for the majority of influenza epidemics.
-The majority of influenza A infections in humans are caused by the H1N1 and H3N2 subtypes.
-In addition to the antigenic drift induced by mutation, new influenza A subtypes can be generated by reassortment of a human and nonhuman influenza A strain (antigenic shift), which may trigger a pandemic.
-The influenza A subtype H1N1, is associated with the past and potentially new influenza pandemics (e.g. the Spanish Flu in 1918/19; Swine Flu 2009).
-Today, this influenza A subtype is known as H1N1v.
-The transmission of influenza viruses occurs by droplets and aerosols.
-The incubation period is 1 – 4 days.
-Clinical symptoms are mainly severe diseases of the respiratory tract with high fever and cough.
-The onset of symptoms is characteristically abrupt (sudden onset).
-During severe courses of disease pneumonia and bacterial super-infection can occur, which can be fatal, especially for the elderly and children.
+Epidemiologically, influenza A viruses are the most important due to their diversity: They were responsible for three pandemics in the 20th century, as well as the majority of flu epidemics.
+The majority of influenza A infections in humans are caused by the subtypes H1N1 and H3N2.
+In addition to the antigenic drift resulting from mutation, the mixing of a human and nonhuman influenza A strain can create new influenza A subtypes (antigenic shift), which can trigger a pandemic.
+The influenza A subtype H1N1 is associated with past and potentially new flu pandemics (e.g., the Spanish flu in 1918/19 and the swine flu in 2009).
+Today this influenza A subtype is called H1N1v.
+Influenza viruses are transmitted by droplets and aerosols.
+The incubation period is one to four days.
+Clinical symptoms are severe, mainly respiratory tract illnesses accompanied by cough and high fever.
+A sudden onset of symptoms is characteristic.
+In serious disease courses, pneumonias and bacterial superinfections can occur, which can be fatal especially to the elderly and children.